LuxIT: A Luxembourgish Instruction Tuning Dataset from Monolingual Seed Data: Experimental Setup

 \subsection{Evaluation on Language Exams}

-We investigate the impact of LuxIT on the Luxembourgish proficiency of small LLMs.
-Specifically, we evaluate their language fluency, following the same approach proposed by \citet{lothritz2025testinglowresourcelanguagesupport}.
-After fine-tuning, we evaluate the LLMs on Luxembourgish language proficiency exams, instructing the models to solve exams consisting of multiple-choice questions, testing for vocabulary, grammar, reading comprehension, and listening comprehension (done through transcripts).
-The language exams stem from the Luxembourgish language institute \textit{Institut National des Langues Luxembourg (INLL)}\footnote{\url{https://www.inll.lu/en/}} and are divided into 6 levels, ranging from A1 (basic level) to C2 (native level), each exam level consisting of fill-in-the-blank and multiple choice questions \citep{lothritz2025testinglowresourcelanguagesupport}.
-The full dataset consists of 629 such questions, with slightly more than 100 questions per difficulty level and a nearly equal distribution of testing categories (vocabulary, grammar, reading comprehension, listening comprehension).
-We measure the models' performance using accuracy as a metric, akin to \citet{lothritz2025testinglowresourcelanguagesupport}.
-We compare base and instruct models to our fine-tuned models\footnote{Since the authors did not evaluate Qwen-3-base, we omit comparison to the base version.
-To the best of our knowledge, \citet{glm2024chatglm} did not release a base version for GLM-4-9b-0414.}. \\
+We investigate the impact of LuxIT on the Luxembourgish language proficiency of small LLMs, following the same approach proposed by \citet{lothritz2026testing}.
+After fine-tuning, we evaluate the LLMs on Luxembourgish language proficiency exams, instructing the models to solve exams consisting of multiple-choice questions, testing for vocabulary, grammar, reading comprehension, and conversational comprehension (done through transcripts).
+The language exams stem from the Luxembourgish language institute \textit{Institut National des Langues Luxembourg (INLL)}\footnote{\url{https://www.inll.lu/en/}} and are divided into 6 skill levels defined in the Common European Framework of Reference for Languages~\cite{council2001common}, ranging from A1 (basic level) to C2 (native level), each exam level consisting of fill-in-the-blank and multiple choice questions \citep{lothritz2026testing}.
+The full dataset consists of 629 such questions, with slightly more than 100 questions per difficulty level and a nearly equal distribution of testing categories (vocabulary, grammar, reading comprehension, conversational comprehension).
+We measure the models' performance using accuracy as a metric, akin to \citet{lothritz2026testing}.
+We compare base and instruct models to our fine-tuned models.

+The INLL exams are proprietary and not publicly accessible.
+This effectively eliminates the risk of data contamination within our Wikipedia and RTL news seed corpora, ensuring that the models' performance reflects genuine language comprehension rather than test-set memorization.